marcelotorresgz/Clinical_AI_Learning/README.md

 - Healthcare-specific pitfalls (bias, leakage, validation) explicitly considered

 ## Structure
-Each folder corresponds to a learning phase or week and includes:
+Each folder corresponds to a learning phase and includes:
 - Executable code
 - A README explaining objectives, concepts, and limitations